The dk Report

 The NASDAQ divided by the Put/Call Ratio helps visualize sentiment among options traders.
 Call buying and the climbing lines it creates is positive for stocks, and 21/50-day EMA crossovers trigger Buy and Sell signals.
 This ratio was first created by long-time board poster Richard McRanie [The Old Fool (TOF)].
 Thanks, TOF.

-The McClellan is a sensitive breadth indicator sometimes prone to head fakes in either direction.
+The McClellan is a sensitive breadth indicator that is sometimes prone to head fakes in either direction.
 This is especially true in sideways markets.
 The McClellan moves you in and out quicker than either the 5-10-20 or the NASI, making it useful for active investors who prefer scalping quick rallies and avoiding short-term pullbacks.
+Used in conjunction with the Summation Index below.

 -07- Dow Theory